Lake Erie AVA: History

 The name of the area, Lake Erie, was well documented in the petition.
 Lake Erie is the geographical feature that defines this viticultural area.
 Its name dates from the earliest written history of this continent, and Lake Erie is universally known as such.
 After evaluating the petition and the comments received, ATF believed that the Lake Erie viticultural area has a unique historical identity and that the name "Lake Erie" is the most appropriate name for the area.

 The Lake Erie viticultural area has an over 190-year history of grape growing and wine-making where trial and error over the years has proven viticulture in lands bordering the area to be generally uneconomical.
 Lake Erie is bordered on its eastern and southern shores by many vineyards that actually lie in Pennsylvania, Ohio and western New York.
-The Pennsyl vania wineries are mostly around the city of North East.
+The Pennsylvania wineries are mostly around the city of North East.
 The Ohio wineries stretch from the eastern border of Ohio and Pennsylvania all the way west to Sandusky.
 In New York the Chautauqua area extends westward from Buffalo to Pennsylvania.
 Grapes are often sold among these states, and winemakers enjoy a cooperative spirit.

 The approximate boundaries of the Lake Erie viticultural area have long been recognized.
 The Chautauqua portion of the Lake Erie viticultural area is described thusly:The Chautauqua grape belt lies along the southeastern shore of Lake Erie.
 It averages about three miles in width and is about fifty miles long.
 Its northeastern boundary is in Erie County but not far from the line dividing Erie and Chautauqua Counties; its western boundary, in New York, is the Pennsylvania line, and arbitrary division, for the district passes into Pennsylvania.

 Grapes were first cultivated here in 1863 and many wineries survived Prohibition in the early twentieth century by legally selling grapes to home winemakers, marketing their products solely for religious purposes, i.e., sacremental and kosher wines (which continues to the present day), converting to grape juice production for companies such as Welch's, or illegally selling wine to consumers in Canada.
 A Volstead Act loophole allowed wines to be made as long as they were not sold.
 However, the wine industry in the Lake Erie region did not thrive after the Repeal of Prohibition and by 1967 there were fewer than twenty commercial wineries in the area.
 Recently, Lake Erie wineries have begun planting and vinifying Vitis vinifera varieties in an attempt to improve wine quality.